How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 Installing VSCode on Linux

-We will be using Visual Studio Code (VSCode) to write and edit our code.
-However, you may use any other code editor of your choice.
-To install VSCode on Fedora, you can use the following commands, if you are using a different distribution, you can refer to the official VSCode Installation page for installation instructions.
+To write and edit code, I will be using Visual Studio Code (VSCode).
+You can also use any other code editor of your choice.
+To install VSCode on Fedora, you can use the following command; if you are using a different distribution, you can find the installation guide on the Install VSCode page.

 sudo rpm --import https://packages.microsoft.com/keys/microsoft.asc && \echo -e "[code]\nname=Visual Studio Code\n\baseurl=https://packages.microsoft.com/yumrepos/vscode\n\enabled=1\n\autorefresh=1\n\type=rpm-md\n\gpgcheck=1\n\gpgkey=https://packages.microsoft.com/keys/microsoft.asc" \| sudo tee /etc/yum.repos.d/vscode.repo > /dev/nulldnf check-update && sudo dnf install codeNext, install the Rust Analyzer extension to assist us in writing Rust code within VSCode.
 This extension provides automatic autocomplete and auto-import features as you write your code.